🧪

 Empirical Formula

-The simplest whole-number ratio of atoms of each element present in a compound, found by reducing the actual atom counts.
+The chemical formula that shows the simplest whole-number ratio of atoms of each element present in a compound, obtained by dividing all subscripts by their.

 Prerequisites: